-Where a proposal (being a proposal which requires planning consent) may affect a building, structure or landscape listed as being a Locally Valued Heritage Asset, the applicant should demonstrate how the significance of the asset has been taken into account.
-Where there is any harm to the asset, permission will only be granted where the harm is clearly outweighed by the benefits of the development.
+Where a proposal (being a proposal which requires planning consent) may affect a building, structure or landscape listed as being a Locally Valued Heritage Asset, the applicant must demonstrate how the asset will be protected or enhanced.

 For proposed alterations to a building or structure on the List of Locally Valued Heritage Assets (being an alteration for which planning consent is required), the applicant must demonstrate that appropriate materials will be used, and/or that specific features of architectural or historic interest will be retained.